-GH 700/EPH 591, Global Health Foundations Global Health Foundations is a termlong, weekly elective intended for students in the health professions to develop an understanding of key aspects of global health research and practice.
+GH 700/EPH 591, Global Health Seminar Global Health Seminar is a term-long, weekly elective intended for students in the health professions to develop an understanding of key aspects of global health research and practice.
 The objective is for students to attain a good understanding of key issues upon which they may base future research, service, and clinical pursuits in the field of global health.
 As the course involves students and faculty from all of the health professions, its participatory and collaborative nature provides a rich environment for interdisciplinary dialogue.
-Required of students in the Global Health Concentration at YSPH and YSN, and of students in the Certificate in Global Medicine program at YSM.
-Faculty advisers: G. Friedland, T. Rabin, S. Shenoi (YSM); P. Ryan-Krause (YSN); M. Skonieczny (YSPH); R. Gonzalez-Colaso (PA)
+Required of students in the Global Health Concentration at YSPH, the Global Health track in YSN, and the Certificate in Global Medicine program at YSM.
+Faculty adviser: M. Skonieczny (YSPH)